wywin/PelicanBlog/content/blog/installing-tracks-2-2-2-on-debian-wheezy.md

 which gem
 ```

-both point to
+point to
 ```
 /usr/local/rvm/rubies/ruby-1.9.3-p448/bin/ruby
+/usr/local/rvm/rubies/ruby-1.9.3-p448/bin/gem
 ```
-or similar.
+respectively, or something close to that.

 Now we have Ruby all situated, it's time to get Tracks.
 In /root run: